PremgeetSingh/HealthAndFitness/README.md

 # HealthAndFitness
-A website build using basic web technologies like HTML, CSS , Bootstrap and JavaScript.
+A website built using basic web technologies like HTML, CSS , Bootstrap and JavaScript.